-Ed Haning (cruiser6113@ufl.edu)
+Chloe Warpinski (cwarpinski@ufl.edu)

-Online Office Hours: Fri.
-11-2
+Online Office Hours: TBA

-COURSE WEBSITE: https://ufl.instructure.com/courses/407954
+COURSE WEBSITE: https://ufl.instructure.com/courses/436414

 COURSE COMMUNICATIONS: The instructor and TA can all be reached by email and through the messaging ("inbox") tool in E-learning.
 Please use your UF email address and allow 24 hours for a response (not including weekends or holidays).
 The instructor and TA's will use email to make general class announcements or to contact students directly about their work.
 Regular course information will be sent as "announcements" on the course website.
 Students are responsible for checking their official UF email regularly to be aware of communication from their instructors.
 There are no allowances for students who fail to read their email announcements or whose inboxes are full at the time an announcement is sent.